 The problem is that if the system is operating at reduced power, it’s not giving you the indoor range you paid for.
 You could have one half or less of the power you paid for simply to keep the system from overloading.
 Obviously you don’t want that, right?

-The answer: put the outdoor antenna at least fifteen feet higher than the indoor one.
+If you want the best results, put the outdoor antenna at least fifteen feet higher than the indoor one.
 This usually means putting the outdoor antenna as high up as possible on your roof.
 Of course there’s also some benefit from having that antenna up high because it will pull in more signal anyway, but it’s most important you don’t trip that anti-feedback circuitry because it will seriously cut the power of the booster.